buffaloj/BufTools.DataStorage/README.md

 This solution is made up of three packages to limit the required dependencies when using this your own solution.

-- BufTools.EntityFramework.AutoTypeRegistration - Adds methods to DBContext to auto register class types with EF.

-- BufTools.DataAnnotations.Schema - Provides Attributes to mark data classes/methods as an Entity, View, Procedure, or Function.

-- BufTools.Abstraction.UnitOfWork - Provides a UOW abstraction for CRUD operations, and accessing Views, Functions, and SPROCS
+- BufTools.DataStore - Provides a UOW abstraction for CRUD operations, and accessing Views, Functions, and SPROCS

+- BufTools.DataStore.Schema - Provides Attributes to mark data classes/methods as StoredData, StoredView, StoredProcedure, or StoredFunction.

-- BufTools.UnitOfWork.EntityFramework - An implementation of UnitOfWork using EntityFrameworkCore.
+- BufTools.DataStore.EntityFramework - An implementation of UnitOfWork using EntityFrameworkCore.

 # Getting Started
 There are two one-time setup steps to start using this package:

 1. Create your own AutoRegisterDbContext to auto register class types:
-  * The UnitOfWork package requires a DBContext.
+  * The DataStore package requires a DBContext.
 Using AutoRegisterDbContext is optional.

 ```cs
 public class MyDbContext : AutoRegisterDbContext